CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. Microsoft Planner provides a hub for team members to create plans, organise and assign tasks to different users and to check updates on progress through dashboards.
 It also provides a centralised place where files can be shared and gives visibility to the whole team.

+1. Open a new browser window and login to the office365 center at https://www.office.com.

+1. When prompted enter the username and password of the user that you created in the previous exercise.

 1. In office365 portal from the App launcher click on **All apps** and in the search bar search for **Planner**, from **Open context menu** click on Open in new tab, this will redirect you to the **Planner** web page.

 1. Select **New plan**  in the left pane.